MItch Miller – Producing Hits

 As I said in the post about “Million Dollar Quartet,” the balance in the music we listened to shifted after the 1940s – less live performance, more records.
 But even within the recording industry, the social structure was changing.
 In the pre-Mitch era, records were a musician’s medium.
 The musicians came into the studio and performed the songs in their repertoire while someone in the control room ran the tape.
 “Million Dollar Quartet” depicts a simple version of this scenario – the Yellow Sun studio in Memphis.
 Bigger labels like Capitol and Columbia, recording big bands, did the same thing albeit with bigger studios and maybe more sophisticated technology.

 In the 1950s, records became producer’s medium.
 The producer remained invisible to the audience, who still spoke of “a Tony Bennet record” or a “Rosemary Clooney hit.”
-But then, audiences also thought of the movies as belonging to the actors – a “John Wayne western”– when in fact, the film was largely a creation of the off-camera people who rarely achieved the name recognition of its stars – writers, directors, and others, especially producers who assembled the team.
+But then, audiences also thought of the movies as belonging to the actors – a “John Wayne western”– when in fact, the film was largely a creation of the off-camera people who rarely achieved the name recognition of its stars – writers, directors, and others, especially producers or studios who assembled the team.
 In the record business, it was the producers who called the shots.
 Some of the obits for Miller mention how he forced even big stars like Sinatra to perform songs they would have preferred to skip.

 The low point came when Miller had Sinatra join a comedienne in recording "Mama Will Bark," which featured a howling dog in the background.